2ndWatch/Platform-MCS-Automation-ROC-CloudHealth-Report/README.md

   - Assuming you entered your password correctly, you will be sent an approval push notification via Microsoft Authenticator.
 Approve the sign-in, and you will be authenticated into the account.

 ## Usage

+### This section will soon be deprecated as login and account information data passing is automated.

 At this point, you are almost ready to use the `ch-getresources.py` script.
 Within the script, near the top, you will need to change three pieces of information:
 - `profile_name`